sylvainmouquet/twindmerge/README.md

 ## Contact

-For questions, suggestions, or issues related to TWMerge, please open an issue on the GitHub repository.
+For questions, suggestions, or issues related to TWindMerge, please open an issue on the GitHub repository.